Sip, Scroll, and Learn (Midlife Edition)

 When vertigo hits, it doesn’t tap you on the shoulder politely; it takes over your entire world.
 I learned this the hard way during my first episode, when I was so dizzy and nauseated I couldn’t lift my head off the pillow without the room spiraling.
 I spent nearly an entire day and night stuck in one position, terrified that even the slightest movement would set off another wave.
 It was unbearable, and honestly, a little scary.

-And here’s the thing most women don’t realize: vertigo is incredibly common during perimenopause and post-menopause.
+And here’s the thing I didn’t realize: vertigo is incredibly common during perimenopause and post-menopause.
 Those hormonal shifts?
 They don’t just affect mood, sleep, or hot flashes; they also influence your inner ear and nervous system, two major players in your sense of balance.

 So let’s talk about what you can take right now when vertigo hits, so you can feel steadier, safer, and more in control.